How Many Sexualities Are There?

 Someone whose sexuality alters frequently.
 Abrosexuals label themselves with a range of sexualities within a short space of time.

 Someone who doesn’t feel romantic attraction.
-This is not to be confused with asexuality, as an aromantic enjoys the sensation of sex.
-Relationships can be somewhat impossible for aromantics but getting jiggy with it is never usually a problem.
+This is not to be confused with asexuality, as an aromantic may enjoy the sensation of sex whilst not experiencing romantic attraction.
+Someone who is aromantic may also be asexual, but this is not a rule.

-As previously hinted, an asexual person feels physical intimacy is only marginally, (or not at all) appealing.
-Asexual people can still form very real relationships, but intimacy will be in different forms.
+As previously hinted, an asexual person feels physical intimacy is only marginally or not at all appealing.
+Asexual people can still form very real relationships, and some asexuals may be romantically inclined.

 People who are bisexual are attracted to people who identify with the same gender as their own, and others.